WifiRobo/horror-/README.md

 ## 🔧 Installation

-1. Open CurseForge or Prism Launcher.
+1. Open Modrinth App
-2. Click **Import Modpack** and select the ZIP file.
+2. Click **Import Modpack** and select the file.
 3. Make sure to give at least 4GB RAM.

+or

+1. Open the MRPACK file with Modrinth App.
+2. Start the download.

 ## 🎮 Recommended Settings